kodecocodes/i9t/app-thinning/app-thinning.markdown

 ![bordered width=90%](./images/Santa_cruz_asset_catalog.png)

 Build and run the application.
 Since you can visually see the image in the app, you can verify the application correctly sees the Santa Cruz assets in the asset catalog.
+[TODO add a note here about how this will end up getting properly sliced by the store]

 >**Note:** Although PNGs are a good way to provide resources, you should also consider using vector-based PDFs.
 Xcode breaks down the PDF and resizes the image as needed, essentially future-proofing your app for whatever screen scales Apple will come up with next.
 All the other thumbnail images in Old CA Maps use vector-based PDFs.